-

 Research activities

-This work builds on the 2018 Instagram Conference hosted at Middlesex, for which James co-edited a special issue of Social Media+Society, and the 2015 conference on Collaborative Production in the Creative Industries, which led to the publication of a co-edited book: https://www.uwestminsterpress.co.uk/site/books/10.16997/book4/
+This work built on the 2018 Instagram Conference hosted at Middlesex, for which James co-edited a special issue of Social Media+Society, and the 2015 conference on Collaborative Production in the Creative Industries, which led to the publication of a co-edited book: https://www.uwestminsterpress.co.uk/site/books/10.16997/book4/

 Previously James collaborated on a project with colleagues from the Universities of Warwick, University College Dublin, Durham, York and Sussex which aimed at understanding and critiquing the spectacular re-emergence of 'world literature' in the Anglo-American academy.
-James has lectured, given conference papers and published extensivelly on this and related subjects, including the representation of land and landscape in southern African writing; the work of Ivan Vladislavić and Yvonne Vera; the aesthetics of postcolonial urbanism; and the rise and fall of 'multiculturalism' in British film and fiction of the New Labour Years.
+James has lectured, given conference papers and published extensively on this and related subjects, including the representation of land and landscape in southern African writing; the work of Ivan Vladislavić and Yvonne Vera; the aesthetics of postcolonial urbanism; and the rise and fall of 'multiculturalism' in British film and fiction of the New Labour Years.

 Current Teaching